couchdeveloper/RXPromise/README.md

 ## **Important Note:**
  > For breaking changes and API extensions please read the [CHANGELOG](CHANGELOG.md) document.

- The RXPromise framework has been bumped to release version 1.0.0.

 ### A Brief Feature List: